1904 – 1989

 Eckart Muthesius was a renowned German architect and interior designer.

-After studying at the "Vereinigte Staatsschule fur Angewandte Kunst" in Berlin and the "Polytechnicum" in London, Eckart Muthesius started working for the architectural firm James & Yerbury before joining Sir Raymond Unwiin.
-He worked also with his father, Hermann Muthesius, founder of the "Deutscher Werkbund".
+After studying at the “United State School of Applied Arts” in Berlin and the “Polytechnicum” in London, Eckart Muthesius started for the architecture company James & Yerbury to work before joining Raymond Unwin.
+He also worked with his father, Hermann Muthesius, founder of the "German Werkbund".

-In 1929 Eckart met Prince Yeshwant Rao Holkar Bahadur in Oxford, who later became Maharajah of Indore.
-The Maharajah asked him to design his palace "Manik Bagh", which means "Jewel Gardens".
-Within four years this palace became a masterpiece of art.
+In 1929 Muthesius met Prince Yeshwant Rao Holkar Bahadur in Oxford, later the Maharajah of Indore.
+The Maharaja asked him if he wanted to design the palace “Manik Bagh”, which means jewel gardens.
+After 4 years of construction, the palace became a masterpiece of art.

-Decoratif Designs of the palace furniture and lamps were designed by Eckart Muthesius, in addition he integrated furniture by Eileen Gray, Le Corbusier, Ruhlmann, Louis Sognot, Charlotte Perriand and carpets by Ivan da Silva Bruhns.
-E. Muthesius became the official consulting architect for the Board of Planning and Restoration for the State of Indore from 1939 to 1936.
-When the Second World War started he had to leave India and returned to Berlin to work as an architect.
-Today the "Manik Bagh" palace is used as the head quarter for the Ministry of Finance.
-The interior was auctioned off by Sotheby, Parke, Barnet at Sporting Hiver, in Monte Carlo in 1980.
+Muthesius became the official consultant architect for the city planning and redevelopment authority of the state of Indore from 1936 to 1939.
+When World War II began he left India and returned to Berlin to work as an architect.
+Today the “Manik Bagh” Palace is the headquarters of the Ministry of Finance.
+The interior was auctioned by Sotheby, Parke, Barnet at Sporting Hiver in Monte Carlo in 1980.

-In 1997, the 50th anniversary of Indian independence, the Werkbundarchiv / Martin-Gropius-Bau Berlin organised a major retrospective of the work of the architect and photographer Eckart Muthesius.
+In 1997, on the 50th anniversary of India's independence, the Werkbundarchiv / Martin-Gropius-Bau Berlin organized a larger retrospective of the work of architect and photographer Eckart Muthesius.